daily-demos/feed.fm/README.md

-# Daily Prebuilt Electron demo
+# Daily Prebuit Feed.fm demo

-This demo highlights [Daily Prebuilt](https://www.daily.co/blog/prebuilt-ui/), and how it can be used to create an Electron video call app.
+This demo highlights [Daily Prebuilt](https://www.daily.co/blog/prebuilt-ui/), and how it can be used to integrate music from [Feed.fm](https://www.feed.fm) into the call participant's experience.

 ## Prerequisites